NikhilJArora/fydp-codebase/README.md

     * split our dataset into test/train
     * train our classifier and score it using train
     * evaluate the performance and take discussion from here
+* Method 1: build classifier using summary stats method for each parking spot